-You can import your Apple iPhoto and Aperture libraries into your Lightroom Classic CC catalog.
+You can migrate your Apple Aperture or iPhoto libraries into your Lightroom Classic catalog.
 Here's how.

-It is recommended that you back up your Lightroom Classic CC catalog before proceeding.
+If you have an existing Lightroom Classic catalog, it is recommended that you back up your catalog before proceeding.

-Your iPhoto or Aperture library will be automatically detected.
+Your libraries will be automatically detected.
 You have the option to select a different library, if applicable.

 Your images will be copied to a new location.
 A default location is listed but you have the option to choose a different folder.

 Additional options are available for how Lightroom Classic will work with available previews, keywords, color labels, and stacks.

 If you only want to migrate specific photos from your Aperture library into Lightroom Classic, you can export them to a new Aperture library and migrate the newly created library.

 - Faces: Face naming tags are mapped to keywords

 - Rejects: Files designated as Rejects in Aperture are imported into Collections > From Aperture > Photos Rejected in Aperture